 If you live in API housing contact studentlifeparis@newschool.edu and request a proof of housing certificate.

 In France, you are linked directly to the specific bank branch address where you open your account.
-While you can use any ATM or bank branch for certain operations, like withdrawing cash, other operations require you to work direclty with the bank branch and agent responsible for your account.
+While you can use any ATM or bank branch for certain operations, like withdrawing cash, other operations require you to work directly with the bank branch and agent responsible for your account.
 We recommend that students decide if they prefer their bank branch to be either close to where they live or close to the St. Roch or Romainville campuses.

-Please use the email provided to contact the bank agent.
-In your email indicate that you are a Parsons Paris student and request to schedule an in-person appointment.
+In your email indicate that you are a Parsons Paris student and are requesting to schedule an in-person appointment.
 You will need to bring certain required documents.
-Please see the list given above, as well as any guidance given by the bank agent.
+Please see the question above, and follow any guidance given by the bank agent in their response.

 CAISSE D’EPARGNE: Agence Paris Louvre